Skip to main content

 Delete via the API

-To delete a connection programmatically, call DELETE /connections/current with a connection token for the connection you want to delete.
+To delete a connection programmatically, call Delete Current Connection with your Terminal secret key and the connection token for the connection you want to delete.

 curl -X DELETE https://api.withterminal.com/tsp/v1/connections/current \